Tim Donaghy: Allegations against NBA

 On June 10, 2008, Donaghy's attorney filed a court document alleging, among other things, that Game 6 of the 2002 Western Conference Finals between the Los Angeles Lakers and Sacramento Kings had been fixed by two referees.
 The letter states that Donaghy "learned from Referee A that Referees A and F wanted to extend the series to seven games.
 Tim knew Referees A and F to be 'company men', always acting in the interest of the NBA, and that night, it was in the NBA's interest to add another game to the series."
 The Lakers won Game 6, attempting 18 more free throws than the Kings in the fourth quarter, and went on to win the 2002 NBA Finals.
-The teams were not named, but the Western Conference Finals were the only seven-game series that year.
+The teams were not named, but the Western Conference Finals was the only seven-game series that year.
 The document claimed that Donaghy told federal agents that to increase television ratings and ticket sales, "top executives of the NBA sought to manipulate games using referees."
 It also said that NBA officials would tell referees not to call technical fouls on certain players and stated that a referee was privately reprimanded by the league for ejecting a star player in the first quarter of a January 2000 game.
 Stern denied the accusations, calling Donaghy a "singing, cooperating witness".
 Federal authorities investigated Donaghy's claims and found no evidence to support them.
 About this, AUSA Jeffrey Goldberg told the court, "we’ve never taken the position that Mr. Donaghy has lied to us.
 But there is a difference between telling the truth and believing you’re telling the truth and finding out later that a number of the allegations don’t hold any water."

 Sentencing

 On July 29, 2008, Donaghy was sentenced in the United States District Court for the Eastern District of New York to 15 months in prison for his participation in the gambling scandal.
-Donaghy could have faced up to 33 months, but Judge Carol Amon reduced his sentence to 15 months (two 15-month terms served concurrently, followed by 3 years of supervised release) in exchange for his cooperation.
+Donaghy could have faced up to 33 months, but Judge Carol Amon reduced his sentence to 15 months (two 15-month terms served concurrently, followed by three years of supervised release) in exchange for his cooperation.
 Judge Amon noted she held Donaghy "more culpable" than his two co-conspirators and added, "Without Mr. Donaghy, there was no scheme."
 His lawyer, John Lauro, asked for probation, but the request was denied.
 Donaghy apologized in court: "I brought shame on myself, my family and the profession."
-Battista and Martino were sentenced earlier that month, earning sentences of 15 months and 366 days, respectively.
+Battista and Martino were sentenced earlier that month, receiving sentences of 15 months and 366 days, respectively.